matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/6 Agile Software Development.md

 * Less well-documented requirements
 * Testers feel less needed as dev does more component testing
 * More of a coaching role, can be difficult
-* Constant time pressure and less time to think about testing new features
+* Constant time pressure & less time to think about testing new features
-* Regression becomes extremely important and automation more beneficial
+* Regression becomes extremely important & automation more beneficial